Prerequisites¶

 Overview of V-Nets and Their Purpose¶

-CloudStack Virtual Routers (VRs): - A subnet to provide IPs for Virtual Routers used within VPCs. - Handles tenant network services, such as DHCP, DNS, and VPN. - Can use either a public or private subnet based on whether public-facing services (e.g., VPN) are required.
+CloudStack Virtual Routers (VRs): - A network to provide IPs for Virtual Routers used within VPCs. - Handles tenant network services, such as DHCP, DNS, and VPN. - Can use either a public or private subnet based on whether public-facing services (e.g., VPN) are required.

 Step 2: Configure V-Nets¶